About Chef Nate

 Food would lead me across the globe and back again.
 As you’ll read, I took some risks in bootstrapped wanderlust and made some possibly fatal career mistakes along the way… Yet, it was wide eyes and culinary curiosity that lead me on a path to become one of the finest private chefs in Los Angeles.

-In 2001, along with a degree from Henry Ford, I jumped from the fish-fry of a local bistro to the kitchens of The Ritz-Carlton in Dearborn, Michigan.
-They took a chance on me (what a green culinary grad I was!), and I set to work.
-The chefs of the Ritz exuded efficiency, refinement and a mastery of craft that had me in awe.
-I was humbled yet excited to work with these culinary giants.
-I studied cookbooks at night, and by day I refined my craft when cooking alongside my peers.
+In 2001, along with a culinary degree from Henry Ford, I jumped from the fish-fry of a local bistro to the kitchens of The Ritz-Carlton in Dearborn, Michigan.
+They took a chance on me (what a green culinary grad I was!) and I began my training in refined luxury service.
+The chefs of the Ritz exuded efficiency and a mastery of craft that had me in awe.
+I was immeditely humbled yet excited to work with these culinary giants.
+I studied cookbooks at night, and by day I cooking alongside my peers.

 Go west, young man!

-After believing in “life after love”, I picked up the intuitive skills that chefs be successful within the dynamics of a high net-worth home.
 Working for Cher as her Private Chef helped me learn how people’s desires change when they eat at home instead of out at restaurants.
-As soon as I understood this, I found my services in higher demand than ever before.
+As well as how to work within the unique dynamic of a celebrity home.

-Over the next few years, I had the great fortune of cooking for both the California billionaire Tom Gores in Beverly Hills and on the French Riviera of Monaco for a certain Russian billionaire (best left unnamed!).
-I explored what were to me uncharted waters as we sailed to the Maldives, Thailand, Croatia and beyond…
+Thailand, Monaco & the Maldives : Over the next few years, I had the great fortune of cooking for both the California billionaire Tom Gores and for a Russian billionaire (best left unnamed!) on the French Riviera of Monaco and in Beverly Hills, respectively.

-Chopping, on the rolls of the ocean, the life of a “yachtie” (yacht chef) cruises at (how fast do super yachts sail?)
-Km per hour working in a cramped kitchen galley.
-The disco bounce of Michael Jacksons “Rock with you” roils from a boombox, a self-aware soundtrack to choppy seas.
-Through the port-hole window, buddhist temples, fishing boats and sunsets.
+Chopping and working along side the waves of the ocean, the life of a “yachtie” cruises past in galley kitchen of a mega-yacht.
+Michael Jacksons “Rock with you” roils from a boombox, a self-aware soundtrack to choppy seas.
+Through the port-hole window, buddhist temples, fishing boats and sunsets inspire an exhaustive, thrilling lifestyle.

 French Finishing School

-Next, I applied to study in one of the most prestigious culinary programs in the world – the once annual “Hautes Etudes du Gout” at the University of Reims in Champagne, France.
-I enrolled to become one of 12 students hand-selected in 2011, I attended lectures on subjects like “The aroma of taste in cooking” by leading theologians and enjoyed meals conducted by some of the finest French chefs.
+One of only 18 students, I attended lectures on subjects like “The aroma of taste in cooking” by leading theologians and enjoyed meals prepared by some of the finest French chefs.
 My understating of the table as a showcase for family, culture and culinary art deepened as a result.

 A Gig Going Gaga